scalar-labs/scalardb/docs/configurations.md

 {% capture notice--warning %}
 **Attention**

 This configuration exists only for development purposes and isn’t suitable for a production environment.
-This is because the app needs to implement the [scalar-admin](https://github.com/scalar-labs/scalar-admin) interface to take transactionally consistent backups for ScalarDB, which requires additional configurations.
+This is because the app needs to implement the [Scalar Admin](https://github.com/scalar-labs/scalar-admin) interface to take transactionally consistent backups for ScalarDB, which requires additional configurations.
 {% endcapture %}

 <div class="notice--warning">{{ notice--warning | markdownify }}</div>